jaapie/how-many/README.md

    - months
    - years

+By default, results will be displayed as floating point numbers, however you can pass the `-t` option (use the -h or --help option for more information) to choose integer, in which case the number is rounded up.

 It uses the definition that a year is 52.1429 weeks.
 There are `24.0072` hours in `0.1429` weeks.